alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-waste.markdown

 * your promise to take the waste back if the shipment, recovery or disposal does not go ahead, or if the shipment is illegal
 * an obligation for the importer to recover or dispose of the waste if it's illegal as a result of their actions

-You may also need to get third party insurance before you submit your application as the importing country may ask to see it.
+If you need a notification control you may also need to get third party insurance before you submit your application as the importing country may ask to see it.

-###Register online to apply for a 'notification control'
+###Register online to apply for a notification control

 $CTA